zeljkoobrenovic/grounded-architecture/_posts/2023-07-31-appendix-cheat-sheet.markdown

  }
 </style>

-> **IN THIS SECTION, YOU WILL:** Get a cheatsheet with all key points from in all sections.
+> **IN THIS SECTION, YOU WILL:** Get a cheat sheet with key points collected from all sections.

+This cheat sheet is meant as a compact refresher rather than a substitute for the chapters themselves.
+Use it to revisit the main ideas quickly, reconnect the different parts of the manuscript, and recall the points that matter most in practice.

 ## Introductions